tnn-gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/index.md

 ### Patches: going beyond version number bumps

-Note that Terragrunt Pro can update not only the version numbers of your modules, but it can also discover and apply _patches_ which can automatically update other aspects of your code: e.g., rename a variable, write a new file, etc.
+Note that Terragrunt can update not only the version numbers of your modules, but it can also discover and apply _patches_ which can automatically update other aspects of your code: e.g., rename a variable, write a new file, etc.
 Under the hood, a patch is a YAML file that defines (a) what module and versions to target, (b) a series of shell commands to execute, and (c) a Docker container in which to run those commands.

-Any library maintainer can publish a patch for a specific release, and Terragrunt Pro can automatically find these patches, show them to you for review, and, with your approval, apply the patches as part of the update process.
+Any library maintainer can publish a patch for a specific release, and Terragrunt can automatically find these patches, show them to you for review, and, with your approval, apply the patches as part of the update process.
 This is useful for: